Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/inline.md

   - fileName: inline-default.tsx
     title: Default
     description: >-
-      Items are vertically centered with 16px of space around them.
-They’ll wrap onto multiple lines when needed.
+      By default, children are displayed with `space-0` (0px) in between.
+Children are vertically centered and will wrap onto multiple lines when needed.
   - fileName: inline-with-non-wrapping.tsx
     title: Non-wrapping
     description: >-
-      Use to create Inline where the children will not wrap to new rows on small screens.
+      The default wrapping behavior of children can be overridden using the `wrap` prop.
   - fileName: inline-with-gap.tsx
     title: Gap
     description: >-
-      Use to control gaps around items in inline in standard increments.
+      Control the horizontal space between children using the `gap` prop.
+The `gap` prop supports responsive spacing with the [Breakpoints tokens](https://polaris.shopify.com/tokens/breakpoints).
-  - fileName: inline-with-vertical-alignment.tsx
+  - fileName: inline-with-block-align.tsx
-    title: Vertical alignment
+    title: Block align
     description: >-
-      Use to vertically align Inline.
+      Control the vertical alignment of children using the `blockAlign` prop.
-  - fileName: inline-with-horizontal-alignment.tsx
+  - fileName: inline-with-align.tsx
-    title: Horizontal alignment
+    title: Align
     description: >-
-      Use to horizontally align Inline.
+      Control the horizontal alignment of children using the `align` prop.
 ---

 ## Related components